Mini-XML 4.0 Programming Manual

 Discussion

+This function deletes the node node and all of its children.
 If the specified node has a parent, this function first removes the node from its parent using the mxmlRemove function.

-void mxmlElementDeleteAttr(mxml_node_t *node, const char *name);
+void mxmlElementClearAttr(mxml_node_t *node, const char *name);

 Parameters